 One thing you may notice while in Japan is how serious they take their kitchenware.
 Each dish always has its own unique plate, chopstick holder and cup.
 Kappabashi street is where you'll find tons of authentic stores filled with fascinating kitchenware.
 Pick up some chopsticks, chopstick holders, or even a sake set!
 Start shopping at the Kappabashi/Asakusa-dori intersection and work your way north.

-Best places to eat in Tokyo
+Best Restaurants in Tokyo

 There are tons of amazing restaurants to choose from!
 Below are our favourite spots we ate at.
 Don't forget to make reservations in advance.